Think big. Think broad. Think collaboratively.

 1st Place: $1,500

-The winning team will advance on to the virtual global finals hosted by Western University in London, Ontario, where they have a chance to win $30,000CA.
+The winning team will advance (and must be able to attend!) on to the global finals hosted by Western University in London, Ontario, from June 5-9th where they have a chance to win $30,000CA.

 Eligibility and Team Composition:

-The planning team will then choose the top teams to go forth and compete at the UB World's Challenge Challenge on April 15.
-There will be opportunities for student teams to attend trainings to hone their presentation skills in preparation for the April 15 event.
+The planning team will then choose the top teams to go forth and compete at the Pitch for A Purpose on April 4th at 4pm at the GRoW Clean Energy Center.
+There will be opportunities for student teams to attend trainings to hone their presentation skills in preparation for the April 4th event.

 You can book the Video Recording Rooms in the Silverman Library through the online reservation system: https://booking.lib.buffalo.edu.